ifazk/wu-manber-fuzzy-search/README.md

 - Support Demarau Levenshtein distances.

-The limited expressions support should not be too difficult, but I haven't thought about if the rightmost match variant has weird interactions with limited expressions.
+The limited expressions support should not be too difficult, but I haven't thought about if the right-leaning variant has weird interactions with limited expressions.
-I don't currently have a strong enough understanding the full regular expressions part of Wu and Manber's report.